-- 1. One or more Rational interval clocks, provided they are consistent with each other, see section 16.7.5. - [For example, assume "y = subSample(u)", and Clock(1,10) is associated to "u" and Clock(2,10) is associated with "y", then this is correct, but it would be an error if "y" is associated to a Clock(1,3). - 2.
+- 1. One or more Rational interval clocks, provided they are consistent with each other, see section 16.7.5. - [For example, assume y = subSample(u), and Clock(1, 10) is associated with u and Clock(2, 10) is associated with y, then this is correct, but it would be an error if y is associated with a Clock(1, 3).] - 2.
 Exactly one Real interval clock.
-[Assume "Clock c = Clock(2.5)", then variables in the same base partition can be associated multiple times with "c" but not multiple times with "Clock(2.5)"] - 3.
+[Assume Clock c = Clock(2.5), then variables in the same base partition can be associated multiple times with c but not multiple times with Clock(2.5)] - 3.
 Exactly one Event clock. - 4.
 A default clock, if neither a Real interval, nor a Rational interval nor an Event clock is associated with a base partition.
 In this case the default clock is associated with the fastest sub-clock partition.
 [Typically, a tool will use Clock(1.0) as a default clock and will raise a warning, that it selected a default clock.]